semuconsulting/PyGPSClient/README.md

 that this is a User variable rather than a System/Global variable.
 2. copy it to the key value `"mqapikey":` in the json configuration file (see example provided).

-*The web map refresh rate can be amended if required by changing the `mapupdateinterval` value in your *.json configuration file..
+*The web map refresh rate can be amended if required by changing the `mapupdateinterval` value in your *.json configuration file.

 ---
 ## <a name="userdefined">User Defined Presets</a>